Bake Keto Conversation Heart Cookies This Valentine’s Day

 - a few drops of red food coloring

-These look so similar to conversation heart candies, don’t they!?
+These conversation heart cookies look similar to the popular Valentine’s candies, don’t they!?

 I LOVE how they turned out so much, and these would be so fun to make for your Valentine.
 I also love that they taste amazing too!
 The soft, chewy texture of the keto sugar cookies with the melted chocolate glaze is an excellent combo!
 This is such an awesome keto dessert.
 Enjoy!